codeunlocked2/codeunlocked2/README.md

 # Hi there, I'm Ashiqur Rahman 👋

-I'm a passionate Frontend web developer based in Bangladesh.
+I'm a passionate Frontend web developer from Bangladesh.
 I specialize in building modern and responsive web applications using the following technologies:

 - HTML
 - CSS